 - Mundane Utility: Wesley shows Angel a Kek dagger, which is the only weapon capable of killing a Kek demon.
 Angel informs him that Kek demons are in fact extinct.
 Then Cordelia grabs the dagger to cut brownies.

 - My Greatest Second Chance: According to Tim Minear, Angel saving Wesley is him atoning for Doyle's death.

 - Neurodiversity Is Supernatural: Subverted.
 Ryan was psychotic before the demon possessed him and in fact wasn't at all affected by it, but the demon does say that Ryan has no soul.

 - Nice Job Breaking It, Hero: Angel saving Ryan, who has no soul, and the Ethros demon inside him, from being hit by a car.

-- Oh Crap!: When Angel and Wes find that the only priest qualified to do the exorcism has been killed performing that exact ritual.
+- Oh, Crap!: When Angel and Wes find that the only priest qualified to do the exorcism has been killed performing that exact ritual.
 When the Ethros destroys the box meant to hold him when exorcised.
-When Angel and Wes realise Ryan is the evil one, and alone with his family.
+When Angel and Wes realise Ryan is the evil one, and is now alone with his family.

 - Saying Too Much: Wes says that a father doesn't have to be possessed by a demon to terrorize his children, then realises he's given away too much about himself.

-- So Much for Stealth: Wesley accidentally pokes a talking doll while looking through the Anderson's garbage bin.
+- So Much for Stealth: Wesley accidentally pokes a talking doll while looking through the Andersons' garbage bin.
+Fortunately, he's not caught.

 - Super Window Jump: Angel pulling a Big Damn Heroes at the end.